viviRbi/vyNote/readme.md

 14. What is the contract for a SOAP service?

 15. Whats the structure of a SOAP message?
+Envelope (hold everything, require), Header , Body (requir), Fault

 16. What are the SOAP messaging modes?
 Messaging Exchange Patterns?